ngchunhon/SRTG/Rules_EN.md

 ## Delay [t]

 **X(t)** <br>
- - When using that object,
+ - When using that object, <br>
-place X Delay indicator,
+place X Delay indicator, <br>
-indicated that object
-can be used after X cycles.
+indicated that object can be used after X cycles.
- - In your beginning of stage,
+ - In your beginning of stage, <br>
-remove 1 indicator (of each object).
+remove 1 indicator (of each object). <br>
 Use it after remove all indicators.

 ***